-That said, the price reflects an abundance of features: proprietary non-slip nose and temple pads, water- and fingerprint-resistant coatings, and anti-scratch, anti-resistant, and anti-fog properties.
+That said, the price reflects an abundance of features: proprietary nonslip nose and temple pads, water- and fingerprint-resistant coatings, and anti-scratch and anti-fog properties.

 Best square sunglasses

 Boxy frames like these look amazing on round and oval face shapes.
-Not to mention the two color variations (tortoise and rose crystal) look chic with just about any outfit.
+Not to mention, the three color variations look chic with just about any outfit.